Discover the Meaning of Viking Symbols

 Yggdrasil is a vast mythical tree that grows in the middle of the cosmos and connects the nine kingdoms of the Nordic universe.
 The tree grows from the well of Urd and symbolizes the creation of life from water, which is why it is called the tree of life.

-Yggdrasil is one of the main Nordic symbols that indicates the mutual connection of all things in the Nordic universe.
+Yggdrasil is one of the main Viking Symbols that indicates the mutual connection of all things in the Nordic universe.
 But we will come back to its deeper meaning a little later.

 Yggdrasil plays a crucial role in Norse mythology, and here are some reasons why: